ecook/TextAdventure/README.md

 # Text Adventure
-This is an exercise in writing proper javaScript as told in the book "javaScript the good parts" by Douglas Crockford. we will endeavor to not use bad parts like: new, this, global variables, ... and we will strive to use the good parts, such as: single variable name space, closures, javaScript object inheritance (not to be confused with classical object inheritance), ...
+This is an exercise in writing proper javaScript as told in the book [javaScript: the good parts](http://www.amazon.com/exec/obidos/ASIN/0596517742/wrrrldwideweb) by [Douglas Crockford](http://www.crockford.com). we will endeavor to not use bad parts like: new, this, global variables, ... and we will strive to use the good parts, such as: single variable name space, closures, javaScript object inheritance (not to be confused with classical object inheritance), ...
- Also, unit tests will be explored, using Jasmine.
+ Also, unit tests will be explored, using [Jasmine version 2.3](http://jasmine.github.io/2.3/introduction.html).

  So, join us in learning how to write better javaScript, and have fun doing it :)